Remembering Sister Thadine Kaminski, OSF

 Read More About Sister Bernard Marie’s Life

-If you would like to make a donation in honor of Sister Carlene or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.
+If you would like to make a donation in honor of Sister Bernard Marie or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.

 Remembering Sister Suzanne Lesniewski, OSF